gear-train/gear-train/README.md

     $ gem install diningcar

+Once that's done, you can install diningcar using:

+    $ rails g diningcar:install

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.